albertnis/transversal/README.md

 - Teleportations to a point over land result in survival.
 - Teleportations to a point over water result in death.

+### Approach

+Both population density and topography maps are downloaded from [NASA Earth Observations](http://neo.sci.gsfc.nasa.gov/]) as GeoTIFF files.
+These maps are manipulated and compared at a pixel level using GDAL in Python to determine the "survival" of each pixel.
+A value for proportional survival is subsequently calculated.

+Later down the track, it might be worth experiment with stacking maps to obtain a more precise survival figure by reducing assumptions.
+For instance, if a pixel is teleported to an area which is on fire, they will perish.
+Perhaps people teleporting into warm water on a common shipping route will survive.

 ### Prerequisites

 This project requires GDAL and Python to be installed.
 Here's how I managed to install GDAL in Windows: